Tools4Project/4501Project/README.md

-# 4501Project：Image Style Transfer and Building a Gui
+# 4501Project：Image Style Transfer and Gui Building
 ## Group Members: Tao Li, Jiaxing Wan, Jiali Sun, Xiaojian Fan
 ## Main Objective
 The main objective of this project is to enable users to transfer the style of their images, either an uploaded image or an image captured by their computer built-in camera when they click on the button `upload via camera` into any style they prefer, for example, it can provide the users with the magic capacity to paint like Vincent van Gogh!<br>